KoruX-GNU-Linux/.github/profile/README.md

 I am a [Debian Maintainer](https://nm.debian.org/person/krekhov/) and contributor to the Debian project.
 I created KoruX as a personal home operating system to suit my own needs and interests.
+It’s a hobby OS.